Back to Blog

 While the cost of living in Austria has risen slightly in 2024, it remains generally affordable compared to many Western European countries.
 On average, housing-related expenses take up from a quarter to one-third of income, but the quality of properties is great for the price.
 Here’s what you can generally expect:

-Moderate Housing Costs: in Vienna, expect to pay a higher rent than the country’s average, but with many comfortable options available.
-In smaller Austrian towns, rent is significantly lower than in the capital, as well as in the major European cities.
-The rental price of a 1-bedroom apartment can range from 680 to 980 EUR a month (as of 2024).
+• Moderate Housing Costs: in Vienna, expect to pay a higher rent than the country’s average, but with many comfortable options available.
+In smaller Austrian towns, rent is significantly lower than in the capital, as well as in major European cities.
+The rental price of a studio apartment can range from 836 to 1,324 EUR a month (as of 2026)

-Reasonable Food Costs: Austria is among European countries known for accessible and high-quality food, with plenty of fresh produce and healthy options.
-Groceries can be purchased at supermarkets and local stores for a fair price – around 20-25 EUR for the basic basket.
+• Reasonable Food Costs: Austria is among European countries known for accessible and high-quality food, with plenty of fresh produce and healthy options.
+Groceries can be purchased at supermarkets and local stores for a fair price.
 Austria also has a strong cafe culture and casual dining venues.
-Enjoying meals out is a social experience that’s not too harsh on the wallet, with an average cost of 15 to 20 EUR per basic meal.
+Enjoying meals out is a social experience that’s not too harsh on the wallet, with an average cost of 18 EUR for a basic lunchtime menu and 55 EUR for a dinner out for two

-Education: Austria’s public education system is excellent, with options to enroll in all-German or bilingual programs.
+• Education: Austria’s public education system is excellent, with options to enroll in all-German or bilingual programs.
 International schools offer a premium level of education, with fees generally lower compared to other parts of Europe and North America.
 For expats with young children, there are many options within the country’s universal child care program.
-Public and private kindergartens are open to all, with a number of international programs available for families who want their children to be educated in English.
+Public and private kindergartens are open to all, with many international programs available for families who want their children to be educated in English

-Austria’s IT sector is on the rise.
-The local IT market is booming, with an estimated value of 7.22 billion USD by 2024.
-Fueled by outsourcing, the industry is predicted to experience further growth, reaching 9.21 billion USD by 2028.
-This translates to high resources invested per employee in the IT sector, making Austria a great destination for skilled tech specialists.
+• Austria’s ICT (Information and Communications Technology) sector is on the rise: The local ICT market is booming, with an estimated value of 21.24 billion USD as of January 2026.
+Fueled by outsourcing, the industry is predicted to experience further growth, reaching 28.36 billion USD by 2031.
+This translates to high resources invested per employee in the ICT sector, making Austria a great destination for skilled tech specialists.

 Do expats need a visa to work in Austria?